XuanSomerville/Dataiku_internship/README.md

 # Dataiku Internship Questions

-Put the file "us_census_full.zip" in the same directory as my two files and unzip it.
+Please put the file "us_census_full.zip" in the same directory as my two files and unzip it.

 "dataiku_answer.ipynb" is my main file, code and explanation are mixed together.